news-stand/news_stand/CONTRIBUTING.md

 1. Pull/rebase and changes from organization master repo
 1. Cut a namespaced feature branch from master with specific prefix (see prefix examples below)
 1. Make commits to your feature branch.
 Prefix each commit like so: (see examples below)
-1. When you've finished with your fix or feature, rebase upstream changes into your feature branch.
-After resolving any conflicts, push your branch to your personal github and then submit a pull request directly to organization master.
+1. When you’ve finished with your fix or feature, rebase upstream changes into your feature branch.
+After resolving any conflicts, push your branch to your personal Github  to check the build with Travis CI.
+If it passes, move on to #6, otherwise fix the code/tests and repeat #5 until all tests pass.
+1. To submit your changes to the central repo, push your branch up to the central repo, then submit a pull request to merge with the master branch.
 Include a description of your changes.
 1. Your pull request will be reviewed by another maintainer.
 The point of code reviews is to help keep the codebase clean and of high quality and, equally as important, to help you grow as a programmer.
 If your code reviewer requests you make a change you don't understand, ask them why.
 1. Fix any issues raised by your code reviwer, and push your fixes as a single new commit to your feature branch.
 1. Once the pull request has been reviewed, it will be merged by another member of the team.
 Do not merge your own commits.
 1. DO NOT MERGE YOUR OWN COMMITS!

+Note:
+  - Delete all extra branches.
+Once a branch has been merged to master, delete it from the central repo and your own!
+  - Don't attempt a pull request on the central repo until you've tested the build on your own forked repo

 ## Detailed Workflow